 - Completing relevant courses at level 2 and 3 of the Child Protection Training Programme

 All concerns, discussions and decisions made and the reasons for those decisions should be recorded contemporaneously using My Concern.
 If in doubt about recording requirements, staff should discuss with the Designated Safeguarding Lead.

 Action by the Designated Safeguarding Lead on receiving a notification of concern/ complaint of abuse

 Options may include the following: managing any support for the child internally via the College's own student support processes, an Early Help assessment, or a referral to the Children and Families Hub.

 The Designated Safeguarding Lead will, when taking action:

 - Clarify the issues with the person raising the concern

 - Refer the matter to the Principal to agree on the next steps, depending on the seriousness of the suspicion or complaint.
-A complaint involving a serious criminal offence will always be referred to social services and the police immediately
+A complaint involving a serious criminal offence will always be referred to the Children and Families Hub

 - Consider the wishes of the student who has complained, provided that the student is of sufficient understanding and maturity and properly informed.
 However, there may be times when the situation is so serious that decisions may need to be taken, after all appropriate consultation, that override a student’s wishes